sctnightcore/slowtoris/README.md

     CentOS/Fedora:  # yum install tor

+### Configuring tor:

+We use the tor controller to refresh the circuit through port 9051.

+You must thus activate it and add your password to be able to authenticate.

+Get the password hash:

+    # tor --hash-password YOUR_PASSWORD

+Open the torrc file (probably `/etc/torrc` or `/etc/tor/torrc`) and uncomment he following line:

+    `ControlPort 9051`

+A few lines later uncomment the line:

+    `HashedControlPassword`

+And replace the hased password with the one your generated earlier.

 ### Starting the tor service:

     If you do not know if you are using Systemd or OpenRC you are very